felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added support for the Schema HowTo type, with additional options in the Social and Search Optimization metabox (Pro version).
+	* Added support for the Schema HowTo type, with additional options in the Document SSO metabox (Pro version).
 		* How-To Makes
 		* How-To Preparation Time
 		* How-To Total Time